 It is important to us that we deliver on our commitment to contribute to our communities, to ensure an open and collaborative workplace where our people can thrive, and to understand and manage our environmental impact.
-Our 2023 ESG Overview - Our Contribution to Aotearoa New Zealand Tō tātou ki Aotearoa aims to capture and share our firm's progress in these areas.
+Our 2024 ESG Overview - Contributing to Aotearoa New Zealand | Te Whai Koha ki Aotearoa aims to capture and share our firm's progress in these areas.
+5